Kitchen cabinet painter Berkhamsted Hertfordshire

 This particular project was quite an unusual one!
 The kitchen was in great condition and colour wise looked fine.
 The client however just wanted it in a different colour.
 Normally jobs like this are straight forward.
 Kitchen cabinet painter Berkhamsted Hertfordshire

 There were a couple of areas that needed attention.
 For example the doors below the sink had retained some water damage which was repaired and some of the plinths/kick boards had blown, these were also sanded back and filled.

 As you can see from the photo below, the kitchen looks fine.
 If you drage the centre arrow, you can see the before and after.

-A visit to the client was arranged where we discussed colours and ideas for the new look.
+A visit to the client was arranged where we discussed colours and in addition ideas for the new look.
 I also talked through the process of collecting the doors.
 This is what I do on many projects as it minimises disruption and allows the kitchen to be used during the painting process.
 It was agreed by the client that a 2 colour scheme would be the way forward.

 We spoke about products and the durability of the Tikkurila paint that I use.
 It is without doubt the most important thing to discuss prior to painting.

 I spoke at length about the durability of the product and how I was first introduced to it many years ago at Mark Wilkinson Furniture.